core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 The yang-data extension {{RFC8040}} is used to define data structures in YANG that are not intended to be implemented as part of a datastore.

-The yang-data extension MUST be encoded using the encoding rules of nodes of data trees as defined in {{container}}.
+The yang-data extension will specify a container that MUST be encoded using the encoding rules of nodes of data trees as defined in {{container}}.

 Just like YANG containers, the yang-data extension can be encoded using either SIDs or names.